Helpful information for visitors, farmers and agricultural supporters.

-- Signs -Catalog of food safety, zoonotic disease, handwashing - Includes pre-made signs to help you share important messages about farm, animal, and people health.
+- Signs -Catalog of food safety, zoonotic disease, hand-washing - Includes pre-made signs to help you share important messages about farm, animal, and people's health.
 To order or download for printing.

 - Real Maine Media Toolbox (PDF) - Tips and tools for your farm marketing and promotions.

-- Directional Signs, Print-ready, 8.5 x 11 (PDF) – A set of 13 signs to help farmers direct and instruct farm visitors to agritourism activities.
+- Directional Signs, Print-ready, 8.5 x 11 (PDF) – A set of 13 signs to help farmers direct and instruct farm visitors about agritourism activities.